 I placed a little screen over the hole to prevent the soil from falling through as you water them.
 Please, whatever you do, don’t EVER, EVER, EVER add rocks to the bottom of any succulent planter.

 If you ask 10 different gardeners their preferred soil mix, you’ll easily get 10 different answers.
-I personally use cactus palm & citrus potting mix along with a little perlite simply because they are both easy to find at any hardware store.
-I don’t have access to pumice, vermiculite or turface (other popular additives) so I just stick with perlite.
+I personally use Black Gold Cactus Mix along with a little perlite simply because they are both easy to find at any hardware store.
+This brand is the only one I’ve found around here that actually has pumice in their blend and absolutely no peat (which is a BIG no-no).
+I avoid Miracle Grow at all costs – as a matter of fact, you couldn’t pay me to use it.
 There are also special succulent soil blends that you can buy but they are pricey.
-The amount of inorganic fluffy material you use depends on the particular succulent you are growing but a good rule of thumb is 60% cactus mix to 40% perlite (a ratio of 1:1 will also work).
-As a matter of fact, my fave succulent YouTuber just uses straight up cactus mix.
+The amount of inorganic fluffy material you use depends on the particular succulent you are growing but a good rule of thumb is 50% cactus mix to 50% perlite or pumice.
+If you’d like to use succulent grower’s gold – I mean pumice – you can order it from General Pumice Products in California.
+They have free shipping and you get a massive bag for a very reasonable price!

 Note: If you are growing lithops, baby toes, split rock (or anything else from this category) your soil will need to be TOTALLY different than what I mentioned above.